CrazyDude1994/android-taranis-smartport-telemetry/README.md

 ## Tested modules

-Currently we support classic BL and BLE modules.
-We currently tested them on the HC-05, HC-06, HC-09, HC-10.
-Make sure that when using BLE module you should disable PIN code.
+Currently we support classic BL,BLE and integrated bluetooth modules into your transmitter.
+We currently tested them on the HC-05, HC-06, HC-09, HM-10.
+Make sure that when using BLE module you should disable PIN code (if possible).
 For classic BL module to appear in the list, you should pair it to your Android device first.

 ## HC-06 With MOSFET inverter